EpicOrange/riichi_advanced/documentation/documentation.md

     [ "exhaustive", [["pair"], 1], [["ryanmen/penchan", "kanchan", "pair"], 1], [["shuntsu", "koutsu"], 3] ]

 Skipping the `exhaustive` flag for now, the intuition of this one is that it takes a pair out of your 14-tile hand, leaving a 12-tile hand.
 Then it takes one of either `["ryanmen/penchan", "kanchan", "pair"]` out of the 12-tile hand, leaving a 10-tile hand.
-Finally, it takes out _three_ of either `shuntsu` or `koutsu` out of the remainder, leaving one tile, which is thrown away.
-The `exhaustive` flag at the beginning means this entire process exhaustively tries every single possibility of taking out these **groups**, instead of just taking the first one it sees in the given order.
-The match succeeds if it was able to find each group in your 14-tile hand.
+Finally, it takes out _three_ of either `["shuntsu", "koutsu"]` out of the remainder, leaving one tile, which is ignored.
+The `exhaustive` flag at the beginning means this entire process exhaustively tries every single possibility of taking out these three **groups**, instead of just taking the first one it sees for each group.
+The match succeeds if it was able to find each group.
 Intuitively it means 13 of the 14 tiles in your hand match a standard hand with a ryanmen/penchan/kanchan/pair wait, making you tenpai.

 Things like `pair`, `ryanmen/penchan`, etc are **sets** defined in the top-level `set_definitions` which for riichi looks like this: